zthsk/semantic_search/README.md

 # Implementation of LSA, LDA, and SBERT for Semantic Search

-This project implements LSA, LDA, and SBERT on MS MARCO dataset and performs semantic search on these models.
-The glove embeddings of the documents are compared wit the given queries using cosine similarity to act as a baseline for comparing these models.
-The comparison is done by computing Precision, Average Precision, Recall, F1-Score and Mean Average Precision (MAP).
+This project employs Latent Semantic Analysis (LSA), Latent Dirichlet Allocation (LDA), and Sentence-BERT (SBERT) on the MS MARCO dataset, enabling semantic search functionality across these models.
+By utilizing GloVe embeddings of the documents and comparing them with provided queries using cosine similarity, it establishes a baseline for model comparison.
+Key evaluation metrics such as Precision, Average Precision, Recall, F1-Score, and Mean Average Precision (MAP) are computed to assess model performance.

 ## Dependencies
     -- nltk
     -- tqdm